2015 PEPSI NATAL DAY PARADE

-The 2013 Natal Day Parade Application for the 118th PEPSI NATAL DAY Parade presented by the Chronicle Herald is now available by clicking on the link below.
+“Celebrating 120 Years” The 2015 Natal Day Parade Application for the PEPSI NATAL DAY Parade presented by the Chronicle Herald & MacPhee Ford will be available after April 15th, 2015.

-* Registration will be at the corner of Novalee Drive & Duffus Street open at 8:00 AM.
+* Final Marshalling & Registration will be at the corner of Novalee Drive & Duffus Street open at 8:00 AM.

-* All entries should arrive NO LATER THAN 9:00 AM - This will allow an orderly line-up with the assistance of our parade marshalls.
+* All entries should arrive NO LATER THAN 9:00 AM - This will allow an orderly line-up with the assistance of our Natal Day Parade Marshalls.

 * Please respect them as they are volunteers.

 * The parade is to have fun and promote yourselves along the route, following the rules in the parade registration located at natalday.org .
-However enteries who chose to ignore those rules will be removed from the parade by a parade marshall.
+However entries who chose to ignore those rules will be removed from the parade by a Parade Marshall.

-* After the reviewing stand on the Dartmouth side of the Bridge, water will be distributed to 'walkers' in the Parade without stopping.
+* After the reviewing stand on the Dartmouth side (Final Location Still TBD), water will be distributed to 'walkers' in the Parade without stopping.
 Others are encouraged to have water in their parade vehicles for their own use as required and what the temperature dictates.

 I wish all of you a safe and enjoyable parade experience and thank you for your support of this annual tradition.
 If weather dictates a change of plan please visit natalday.org before starting out.